Covid-19: ICUs to remain close to limits for some time, warns Reid

 HSE chief executive Paul Reid said the number of Covid-19 patients in hospital reduced further overnight and is now at 1,488.
 Photograph: Leon Farrell/Photocall Ireland

-HSE chief executive Paul Reid has warned that ICUs will remain “close to their limits for some time yet” with 210 Covid-19 patients currently in intensive care.
+Health Service Executive (HSE) chief executive Paul Reid cautioned that ICUs will remain “close to their limits for some time yet” with 210 Covid-19 patients currently in intensive care.

 In a tweet on Saturday morning, Mr Reid said a further 310 people with the virus were receiving high acute care.

-The number of Covid-19 patients in hospital reduced further overnight and is now at 1,488 from 1,522 on Friday.
+The number of Covid-19 patients in hospital reduced further overnight and is now at 1,488, down from 1,522 on Friday.

 Meanwhile, a public awareness campaign surrounding the rolling out of the community vaccination programme will begin this weekend.

-The Oxford-AstraZeneca vaccine vaccine was approved for use in all adults over the age of 18 by the European Medicines Agency on Friday.
-Its approval had been uncertain after German authorities did not recommend it for people over the age of 65 citing insufficient data.
+The Oxford-AstraZeneca vaccine was approved for use in all adults over the age of 18 by the European Medicines Agency (EMA) on Friday.
+Its approval had been uncertain after German authorities did not recommend it for people over the age of 65, citing insufficient data.

 The first doses of the vaccine will arrive in Ireland in the week beginning February 8th with the vaccination programme starting shortly after that.

-The AstraZeneca vaccine does not require the kind of super-chilled storage the Pfizer-BionTech and Moderna jabs do which is why it has been seen as game-changer in rollout of vaccine across the community.
+The AstraZeneca vaccine does not require the kind of super-chilled storage the Pfizer-BionTech and Moderna doses do, which is why it has been seen as game-changer in the vaccine rollout.

 It will be rolled out at mass vaccination centres, GP surgeries and chemists.